 I ordered a dish that must have been a special, because it’s not listed on their online menu.
 It was a parsnip puree with fried chickpeas, oyster mushrooms, sautéed kale, and topped with crisp slices of lotus root.

-New York had put David in a pizza state of mind, and he ordered the roasted potatoes pizza, which was topped with mushrooms, oil cured black olives, pesto, and then a healthy helping of arugula.
+NYC travel had put David in a pizza state of mind.
+He ordered the roasted potatoes pizza, which was topped with mushrooms, oil cured black olives, pesto, and then a healthy helping of arugula.

 With full stomachs, we skipped dessert this time around and headed to the show.